tctree333/YourMomBot/README.md

 <!-- omit in toc -->

-# YourMumBot
+# YourMomBot

-YourMumBot is a discord bot that reads at text sent by users in a discord channel, and makes your mum jokes from them.
+YourMomBot is a discord bot that reads at text sent by users in a discord channel, and makes your mom jokes from them.

 <!-- omit in toc -->

 # :warning: DISCLAIMER :warning:

 **THIS MODEL IS PURPOSEFULLY DESIGNED TO BE INSULTING.**

 **THIS BOT IS CREATED FOR COMEDIC PURPOSES ONLY.
-PLEASE BE AWARE THAT CONTENT SENT BY YOURMUMBOT CAN BE VERY OFFENSIVE.**
+PLEASE BE AWARE THAT CONTENT SENT BY YOURMOMBOT CAN BE VERY OFFENSIVE.**

 **DO NOT** use this bot if anyone in the server would find it offensive / inappropriate.

 I am **NOT** responsible for misuse of this bot / code.
 Misuse includes but is not limited to:

 - Using this bot to offend someone
 - Using this bot in stituations where someone would find it offensive
 - Causing undesired results by using this code

 <!-- omit in toc -->

 ## Table of contents

 - [Up and Running](#up-and-running)
 - [Sample outputs](#sample-outputs)
 - [How it works](#how-it-works)